kayi007/LIRI-node-app/README.md

 :link:

 # How to use/run LIRI
-If you are going to clone my app from GitHub and run it on your computer, you would need to supply your own `.env` file with your own API Keys.
-(See **Technologies Used for LIRI** below for instructions on where to sign up for your APIs)
+If you decide to clone my app from GitHub and run it on your computer, you would need to supply your own `.env` file with your own API Keys.
+(See *Technologies Used for LIRI* below for instructions on where to sign up for your APIs)

 :musical_score: **Search a song with Spotify**
 - type in command line: <br>